Icinga/icinga-powershell-framework/doc/100-General/10-Changelog.md

 ### Bugfixes

+* [#754](https://github.com/Icinga/icinga-powershell-framework/issues/754) Fixes EventLog error handling by no longer parsing command arguments to ensure passwords are not stored on the EventLog, unless the debug mode of Icinga for Windows is enable
 * [#759](https://github.com/Icinga/icinga-powershell-framework/pull/759) Fixes maximum cache duration for service daemons to the right value
 * [#773](https://github.com/Icinga/icinga-powershell-framework/pull/773) Fixes REST-Api invoke command `Invoke-IcingaForWindowsRESTApi` by removing CA certificate check